jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 # API Java Client

-There are some [tutorials](http://jxcore.com/messaging-api/) available, and they show how to consume JXcore Messaging API from a Java Client.
+There are some [tutorials](http://jxm.io) available, and they show how to consume JXM.io server from a Java Client.

 ## Events